 The Unit-Linked Insurance Plan (ULIP) ensures that disciplined savings can be accumulated over a period of time to provide steady income post retirement.
 The plan offers the flexibility to make a lump-sum or regular payment during your earning years, which is then invested in funds of your choice.
 You can then opt to receive pension after vesting age (age at which you become eligible to get pension).
 Further, these are flexible products and let you decide the equity exposure as per your age, risk appetite and the number of years left for retirement.
 It means, if you are in the early accumulation stage and have a number of years left for retirement, you can take more risk and invest in equities.
 However, if you are approaching the retirement age, you can exercise switch fund options and invest more in debt funds.
 For instance, ICICI Pru Easy Retirement is a ULIP pension plan that builds your retirement corpus as per your risk appetite.
 After retirement, you can choose from the available annuity options to get regular income.
 Besides tax benefits on premiums paid, you also get one-third of the accumulated value on retirement as tax-free under Section 10(10A).

 It is open for people above the age of 60 years or who have taken voluntary retirement and belong to the age group of 55 to 60 years.
 An individual can start investing in the SCSS with a minimum amount of Rs 1000.
 One can open more than one SCSS account by opting for a joint account with the spouse but the limit of total investment cannot exceed the maximum investment limit, which is Rs 15 Lakh.
 While investments in SCSS are eligible for tax deductions under Section 80C, the interest earned is fully taxable.
-Also, the income is subjected to tax deductions if it exceeds Rs 10,000 in a financial year.
+Also, the income is subjected to tax deductions if it exceeds Rs 10,000 in a financial year (However wef 1st April 2018, if the payee is senior citizen the said limit is Rs 50,000)

 It is best for those who want a low-cost retirement product along with limited liquidity.
 It is a flexible plan that starts with as low as Rs 500 per month and provides the facility of life-cycle fund as well as diversification of the fund.